basuabhirup/secret-app/README.md

 - To enable users to log into the app using their username and password to access to the secrets.

 ## Steps I have followed:
-1. Created a dedicated directory for the project and initialised NPM inside that directory using `npm init -y` command from the terminal.
+1. Initialized NPM inside the project directory using `npm init -y` command from the terminal.
 2. Used `npm i express body-parser ejs mongoose dotenv` command to install these dependencies for our project.
 3. Initialized the server with the following code inside the `app.js` file:
 ```javascript